need47/fselector/README.md

     # number of features after feature selection
     puts "  # features (after): "+ r1.get_features.size.to_s

-    # you can also use multiple alogirithms in a tandem manner
+    # you can also use a second alogirithm for further feature selection
-    # e.g. use the ChiSquaredTest with Yates' continuity correction
+    # e.g. use the ChiSquaredTest (CHI) with Yates' continuity correction
     # initialize from r1's data
-    r2 = FSelector::ChiSquaredTest.new(:yates, r1.get_data)
+    r2 = FSelector::CHI.new(:yates, r1.get_data)

     # number of features before feature selection
     puts "  # features (before): "+ r2.get_features.size.to_s